ramirez-justin/Labs/README.md

+# SMALL PROJECTS
-These are projects from various class, I am still learning.
+These are projects from various classes I have taken, I am still learning.